MrCCampbell/milestone-project-1/README.md

 - Git committed " Adjust confirmation.html. "
 - Change size of cards on project.html.
 - Git committed " Adjusted cards on project.html. "
+- Changed disclaimer color from red to yellow on footer to standout better.
+- Git committed " Changed color on disclaimer. "
 -

 ### Credits